 Map unit includes small area of apparently faulted, unconsolidated deposits immediately south of the west abutment of Jordanelle Dam originally interpreted to be pre-Keetley alluvium and colluvium (USBR, 1986; see also Sullivan and others, 1988; Dow, 1995).
 Exposures are poor in this area, and several trenches excavated during geotechnical investigations are backfilled.
-Still, I saw no evidence of pre-Keetley alluvium in this area-regionally this older unit is a distinctive, slope-forming unit with rounded quartzite cobbles and boulders, no volcanic clasts, and a reddishbrown mudstone and sandstone matrix (Toc of Bryant, 1990; Biek, 2017; Biek and others, 2019).
-If such pre-Keetley alluvial and colluvial strata were correctly identified in trenches, it is no longer apparent and appears to be buried by younger sufficial deposits of locally derived, subangular quartzite and volcanic clasts that I interpret as late to middle Pleistocene fan alluvium.
+I saw no evidence of pre-Keetley alluvium in this area-regionally this older unit is distinctive and slope-forming with rounded quartzite cobbles and boulders, no volcanic clasts, and a reddish-brown mudstone and sandstone matrix (Toc of Bryant, 1990; Biek, 2017; Biek and others, 2019a).
+If such pre-Keetley alluvial and colluvial strata were correctly identified in trenches, it is no longer apparent and appears to be buried by younger surficial deposits of locally derived, subangular quartzite and volcanic clasts that I interpret as late to middle Pleistocene fan alluvium.

-Colluvial deposits
+Colluvial Deposits